 Historically, allowances have generally been granted for movable assets used by a taxpayer in any form of trade which produces income.
 The general wear-and-tear allowance in section 11(e) historically and currently excludes an allowance in respect of buildings, or other structures or works of a permanent nature.
 In contrast to movable assets, before the introduction of section 13quin, the availability of an allowance on buildings or structures of a permanent nature greatly depended on the type of trade or business activities in which the building or structure was used.
 Taxpayers who did not undertake trades covered by specified depreciation regimes, for example, mining and manufacturing, were generally not entitled to any depreciation for their buildings and structures of a permanent nature despite their business usage.
 There was no policy rationale for excluding commercial buildings that were not used within the specified trades from an allowance because all buildings have a limited useful life.
-Accordingly, section 13quin was introduced to grant an allowance on commercial buildings used by taxpayers in the production of income in trades that fell outside other available depreciation regimes.
+Accordingly, section 13quin was introduced to grant an allowance on commercial buildings used by taxpayers in the production of income in trades that fell outside other available depreciation regimes.1

-The Act currently provides various capital allowances to owners and lessees for the erection of buildings or the effecting of improvements to buildings.
-Section 13quin provides for an allowance on any new and unused buildings or new and unused improvements effected to existing buildings that are used by the taxpayer wholly or mainly for the purpose of producing income in the course of a trade, other than the provision of residential accommodation.
+Section 13 quin provides for an allowance on any new and unused buildings or new and unused improvements effected to existing buildings that are used by the taxpayer wholly or mainly for the purpose of producing income in the course of a trade, other than the provision of residential accommodation.